YushengLu94/UserIP-Tuning/README.md

 # UserIP-Tuning
-Code for "UserIP-Tuning: Soft Prompt Tuning as Explainable User Inherent Profile Inference Machine"
+Code for "Prompt Tuning as User Inherent Profile Inference Machine" is under deployment in the partner company.
+Once the paper is published, we will release the code.